BHaddad1/vango/README.md

 ## Future features
 - Building a backend server using Express instead of making MANY single API calls.
-- Using more museum's data.
+- Using more museums' data.
 - Local storage.

 ## Author